-Added sugar increases heart risks: study
+Added sugar increases heart risks -study

-CHICAGO (Reuters) - Eating a lot of sugar not only makes you fat.
+CHICAGO, April 20 (Reuters) - Eating a lot of sugar not only makes you fat.
 It may also increase a person's risk for heart disease, U.S. researchers said on Tuesday.

 They said people who ate more added sugar were more likely to have higher risk factors for heart disease, such as higher triglycerides and lower levels of protective high-density lipoprotein or HDL cholesterol.